Dive Into Our Knowledge Center

 Fur Terminology Explained

-When shopping for a fur pelt, it's hard to know what you are really purchasing when fur industry standards are not used to decribe the pelt.
-In this section we will dive in to the standards in an effort to help make you a more informed buyer of fur pelts.
+When shopping for a fur pelt, it's hard to know what you are really purchasing when fur industry standards are not used to describe the pelt.
+In this section, we will dive in to the standards in an effort to help make you a more informed buyer of fur pelts.

 Pelt Size Standards Explained

-Have you ever wondered what a XXL or XXXL or a "huge" pelt really means?
-In this section we'll discuss the different sizes of some of the most common fur pelts and I'll leave a link to where you can find the industry standard for all the sizes of different fur bearers.
+Have you ever wondered what an XXL or XXXL or a “huge” pelt really means?
+In this section, we'll discuss the different sizes of some of the most common fur pelts, and I'll leave a link to where you can find the industry standard for all the sizes of different fur bearers.

 Let's Talk About Damage and How It's Defined by The Industry